SHREYA-301/SMART-CITY-/README.md

 # Algorithm Design and Optimization Concepts

 This repository covers key algorithmic concepts and design principles used to approach various problems efficiently and their application in real-world scenarios.
 # 1. What are the kinds of problems we see in nature?
 Nature shows many examples of problem-solving:

-Iteration: Tides rise and fall in a regular, repeated pattern.
-Recursion: A cauliflower looks the same at every level, from stem to tip.
-Backtracking: Solving a maze by going back when you hit a dead end.
-These ideas help us solve similar problems in algorithms.
-Nature shows many examples of problem-solving:

-Iteration: Tides rise and fall in a regular, repeated pattern.
-Recursion: A cauliflower looks the same at every level, from stem to tip.
-Backtracking: Solving a maze by going back when you hit a dead end.
-These ideas help us solve similar problems in algorithms.
-# 1. What are the kinds of problems we see in nature?
-Nature shows many examples of problem-solving: